CraigFreiwald/JavaPong/README.md

 **To run**

-Go to the folder under bin.
-Also make sure you have Java installed and JAVA_HOME set in your environment variables.
+Download and run "java main.Main" from an IDE.
+Also, make sure you have Java installed and JAVA_HOME set in your environment variables.

-Then run: java main.Main